andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_4_ViewingResults.rst

 Rendering the Results
 *********************

 There are scenarios in which viewing the results on the surface of the brain can be more useful than viewing the results on three orthogonal slices.
 To get a more precise location of where the results are located along the gyri and sulci, it is necessary to do a surface-based analysis, using AFNI's SUMA, for example.
-However, we can still get a rough idea of where the results are on the surface by **rendering** them; that is, interpolating voulmetric data onto a surface.
+However, we can still get a rough idea of where the results are on the surface by **rendering** them; that is, interpolating volumetric data onto a surface.

 Uncheck the box next to the ``aal`` overlay to hide it (or right-click on it and select ``Close``), and then go to ``Display -> Multi-Planar (A+C+S+R)``.
 This will add another view, a surface of the template brain with the results visible both on the surface and within the folds of the brain.
 This view is most useful when the activation is on the outer surface, such as the motor cortex or the dorsolateral prefrontal cortex.